TUM-AVS/F1TENTH-Auxiliaries/F1TENTH - f1tenth_system with 3D Livox LiDAR/README.md

 cd ~/f1tenth_ws_3dlidar/src
 git clone https://github.com/TUM-AVS/RoboRacer-3DLiDAR.git
 ```
-2. Run `sudo ./install.sh` from this directory.
+2. Run `./install.sh` from this directory.
 3. Activate the new "Livox" network profile.
 4. Ping the LiDAR-sensor in the terminal to verify a successfull connection (replace XX with the same values as above):
 ```